Young Pioneer Tours

 Transnistria is an extremely unique place nestled away in Eastern Europe, as previously mentioned – very little has changed.
 The self-governed state has preserved its Soviet heritage making it one of the best places to see Soviet art such as mosaics, murals, bas reliefs, monuments, and stained glass windows.

-Often many mosaics go unseen by foreign tourists, since moving to Tiraspol I have been able to document some of the fascinating mosaics found in the former Soviet Union, however many remain off-limits for security purposes.
+Often many mosaics go unseen by foreign tourists, since moving to Tiraspol I have been able to document some of the most fascinating mosaics found in the former Soviet Union, however many remain off-limits for security purposes.

 The best way to experience and see these beautiful Soviet mosaics is to join one of our many group or private tours to Transnistria, click here to find out more.